PREBLE COUNTY

 Eaton (PCC&St.L) - Across tracks from above listed station.
 Used by farm supply company.

 Lewisburg (Cincinnati Northern) - This station was originally located between W. Dayton Street and Western Avenue (formerly called Railroad Avenue).
-In later years, after passenger service was discontinued, this building served as a freight station.
+According to NYC valuation records, it was built in 1886.